Want more family fun?

 Patch action: This fourth-generation family farm is famous for locally grown sweet corn and the Pumpkin Palace in October.
 Perfect for the younger crowd: visit acres of U-pick pumpkins, free small corn maze, farm animals (including pigs, turkeys, lambs, goats and donkeys), cute displays, painted pumpkins, gourds, squash and other fall crops.
 Leashed, friendly dogs allowed.

-Dates/hours: U-pick open as of Sunday, Oct.
-1; Check Facebook page for updates.
+Dates and hours: U-pick open daily starting Monday, Oct.
+1 through Oct.
+31, 9 a.m.–6 p.m.; Check Facebook page for updates.
 Educational tours by appointment in October only.
 A small retail store is open daily from 9 a.m.–6 p.m., April through October.

 Known for: Animals galore, fun for all ages.